schafezp/docs-1/docs/pages/running-local-engine.md

 # The Battlesnake Engine

 The engine is what runs Battlesnake games and makes the requests to your snake server.
-Any time you use the (https://play.battlesnake.com/account/games/create/)[Create Game] form on (play.battlesnake.com), you are communicating with the Battlesnake engine.
-We encourage everyone to use the public engine for thier testing as it will always run the latest version of the code and will contain the rule sets used in public tournaments.
+Any time you use the [Create Game](https://play.battlesnake.com/account/games/create/) form on [play.battlesnake.com](play.battlesnake.com), you are communicating with the Battlesnake engine.
+We encourage everyone to use this publicly available engine for Battlesnake testing and debugging as it will always run the latest version of the code and will contain the rule sets used in public events and tournaments.

 # Running a Local Engine